cw118/come-dine-with.us/README.md

 Cooked too much food and not sure what to do about it?
 Join the come-dine-with.us community!
 Create an account, then login to view and make posts about sharing extra food with users nearby.

-Unfortunately, not everything went as planned and we weren't able to implement a completely functional app we had originally thought out.
+Unfortunately, not everything went as planned and we weren't able to implement the completely functional app we had originally thought out.

 ## How we built it
 * We created a Flask app with the help of a few tutorials